Mimetic Explicit Time Discretiztions: Wave Equations With Variable Material Properties

 \subsection{Examples}

-Examples for the scalar wave equation are common and will not be discussed here.
-Maxwell equations for electrodynamics fits into the diagram chasing paradigm easily.
-The equations for elastic wave equations is much more difficult.
+Maxwell equations for electrodynamics fit into the diagram chasing paradigm easily and will be discussed first.
+The general elastic wave equations are do not fit into the diagram chasing but many special cases of elastic or acoustic wave equations do fit well .
 The notation will be changed that used in the applications.